liuhoward/teaching/business_intelligence/MIS587_data_warehouse_example1.md

-28. Go to control flow and click ‘start’.
+28. Go to control flow and click `start`.
 You should get a page like below:

 ![1582072839772](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582072839772.png)